mawrkus/pull-request-review-guide/README.md

 There's a difference between what you do and who you are.
 As a Software Craftsman, the way you do what you do can always be improved.
 Constructive and respectful criticism can always help.
 But keep in mind that it's not about a better version of you, it's about a better craft.

+#### Choose the right number of reviewers

+Prevent too many comments, when each one wants to add his little stone.

+Prevent no comments, when everyone thinks everyone will write comments, so no need to do it.

+Start: few
+Later: more for visibility

 ### For the reviewers

 #### Empathize